跳转到内容

 The preceding image shows the Clear cache command that was added to the Redis resource.
 The icon displays as a rabbit crossed out to indicate that the speed of the dependent resource is being cleared.

 Select the Clear cache command to clear the cache of the Redis resource.
-The command should execute successfully, and the cache should be cleared:
+The command should execute successfully, and the cache should be cleared.
+The result of the command is available in the notification center:

 Aspire dashboard: Redis cache resource with custom command executed.